ribeto/SliderExample/README.md

 HHRateSlider
 ========

 A rating slider control in Objective-C composed of 5 stars.
+All you need are the files in HHRateSlider the rest is just to show how to hook it up.

 License
 ========